FluffynatorT800/AcademyDevOps/Dokumentation/AcademyDevOps.md

 After the jenkins pipeline has run succesfully the pods will be created in the designatet namespace.</br>
 To access them via browser a port forward must set up.
 See line 136 </br>
+Port-forward can not be run in the jenkinspipeline for now, </br>
+as it prevents the pipeline from finishing

 _________________
 _________________